 National Mine Map Repository (NMMR)

-Established by the Federal Coal Mine Health and Safety Act of 1969, the National Mine Map Repository (NMMR) collects and maintains mine map information and images for the entire country, including data and maps of coal mines in the anthracite coal region of northeastern Pennsylvania.
-The oldest maps in the archive originate from the Appalachian Region.
-The oldest map we have right now is from 1792!
+Established by the Federal Coal Mine Health and Safety Act of 1969, the National Mine Map Repository (NMMR) collects and maintains mine map information and images for the entire country.
+The oldest maps in the archive originate from the Appalachian Region, which date back to 1792!